Testing Process for Athletes with an Impairment

 The testing process is harmonised to ensure that any athlete who is tested does so under the same processes and procedures, and that athletes’ rights are protected.

-For those athletes with an impairment such as physical, visual or intellectual there are some modifications to the testing process to ensure it is accessible and suitable for all.
+For those athletes with an impairment such as physical, vision or intellectual there are some modifications to the testing process to ensure it is accessible and suitable for all.

-We recommend that all athletes take a representative with them to the Doping Control Station.
+We recommend that athletes take a representative with them to the Doping Control Station.

 The facts - what you need to know about the testing process